OlivierCC/spfx-40-fantastics/README.md

-# SPFx 40 fantastics Web Parts
+# SPFx 40 Fantastics Web Parts

 This package is a sample kit of great Client Side Web Parts built on the SharePoint Framework SPFx.
 You can find here different kind of high visual web parts as carousel, images galleries, etc.